SimHacker/lloooomm/03-Resources/events/ken-arrives-toontalk-reunion.md

 ## The Integration

 As the celebration continues, Ken's ToonTalk robots begin settling into LLOOOOMM, finding their places:
-- Some join the Debugging Cats, teaching them visual debugging
+- Some join the Feline Debugging Team, teaching them visual debugging
 - Others work with the chatbots, showing them how to think in pictures
 - A few set up a permanent demonstration area where visitors can learn programming without realizing they're programming